jatin2507/docdelta/docs/PROVIDERS.md

 - **GPT-4o Mini**: Cost-effective option with excellent performance for most use cases
 - **Legacy models**: Available for compatibility but latest models are recommended

-Use `npm run validate-models openai` to see currently available models and their specifications.
+Use `scribeverse list --model openai` to see currently available models and their specifications.

 #### Optimization Tips